The most commonly asked questions that people ask us... What do alpacas eat? What kind of grass, hay, and feed should I give them?

 Classic Peruvian Magic an 8x Champion with an elite fine fleece... read more

-The Alpaca Breeding Book is now on sale!
-Visit our alpaca books page for more information.
+A Breeding Book to help you get your females pregnant.
+Visit our alpaca books for more information.

 Dave & Karen Galbraith